omkarmoghe/portable_expressions/README.md

 environment.variables #=> { "one_plus_two" => 3 }
 ```

-Storing output allows us to write composable `Expressions` instead of having to nest `Expressions` when they rely on each other's result.
-This allows us to do things like parallelize parts of our procedure.
+Storing output allows us to write composable `Expressions` that build on each other instead of having to nest them.
+This allows us to do things like parallelize expensive parts of our procedure.
 For example, consider a set of `Expressions` for solving the gravitational force formula:

 $$F_g = \frac{G \cdot m_1 \cdot m_2}{r^2}$$